Clinton E. Adams

 Clinton E. Adams is an osteopathic physician, former medical school dean at Western University of Health Sciences, and former president of Rocky Vista University.
 He serves as a member of the board of directors at Accreditation Council for Graduate Medical Education.
 He served in the US Navy for 30 years, retiring as rear admiral.

-Background and education
+Education

 Clinton E. Adams graduated from Baldwin Wallace College with a Bachelor of Science in chemistry.
 He graduated from the Chicago College of Osteopathic Medicine in 1976.
 Graduated from the University of Oklahoma with a Master of Public Administration.

 He completed his medical internship at Undersea Medicine in Groton, Connecticut.
 He completed a family medicine residency training at Naval Hospital in Charleston, South Carolina.

 In 1989, Adams went to George Washington University in Washington, D.C., where he completed anesthesiology residency.

+Career

 Adams completed a 30-year career as a U.S. Navy officer.
 During that time, he achieved the title of rear admiral, and was the commander, CEO, of three naval hospitals, including Portsmouth Naval Regional Medical Center.